huanchen-stack/observerPolite/README.md

 ### Program Flow

-Initialization: Main loads tasks from an input file and assigns tasks to Workers based on the domain.
+Initialization: Main loads tasks from an input file, prepare database for output, and assigns tasks to Workers based on the domain.

 Task Execution: The Workers complete their tasks within the expected runtime, and send results back to Main.

-Result Handling: Main writes results from the result channel to an output `.txt` file.  ***Next Step: Log Results to a Database***
+Result Handling: Main writes results from the result channel ***MongoDB***

 ### Output Example